Hellohi3654/Geyser/README.md

-## I have a server that uses the new-geyser branch
+## I have a server that uses my main branch

 - Join the discord if you have any questions or create a issue (https://github.com/Hellohi3654/Geyser/issues)
 - https://discord.gg/92xQSQnKzG